 English, B.A. to Law, J.D.
 Accelerated Program

-The accelerated 3+3 English B.A.-to-J.D. program allows students to apply a maximum of 30 first-year law school credits to their undergraduate degree programs and receive their bachelor’s degree after the successful completion of the first year at Saint Louis University School of Law.
+Saint Louis University's accelerated 3+3 English B.A.-to-J.D. program allows students to apply a maximum of 30 first-year law school credits to their undergraduate degree programs and receive their bachelor’s degree after the successful completion of the first year at SLU's School of Law.

 Students are eligible to apply to the English/J.D. program any time in their undergraduate career after having completed between 15 and 48 credits at SLU, three credits of which should be a 3000-level course in English.
 Students must maintain a 3.50 cumulative GPA to continue in the accelerated program.

 Students must maintain a 3.50 cumulative GPA to continue in the accelerated program.
 Any student whose cumulative GPA falls below the accelerated continuation standard of 3.50 will go on probation.
-If the student does not raise their GPA to the minimum level of 3.50 over the course of 30 subsequent credits, they will be suspended from the program.
+If the student does not raise their GPA to the minimum level of 3.50 throughout 30 subsequent credits, they will be suspended from the program.